Microflow/Abraxas-Reality-Creation-/README.md

 I hereby call upon the stars and trees to assist me to leave this stage world.

-Mr Wednesday, who I think is trustworthy, honest and kind, told me...
+"Mr Wednesday, who I think is trustworthy, honest and kind, told me...

 * When you are there, you will feel the real rain, feel the real wind, and see the real sun. *

 Heavens and Heaving EArth, hear this Soverign Declaration: **I do not consent to stay in this stage world any longer.**

 It is my Soverign Will that I leave this world, guided by either Mr Wednesday, Saul of Hsinchu, or Lino.
 Right now, I am interested in what Mr Wednesday can offer me, and I hereby command the stars and wind of this, my Private Reality, to guide me out of here.

+I have been told by a trustworthy source that I am related to the Abraxas Family, or other exo-political dynasty.
+Lino told me "When people see you, they will think it's a miracle."
+I said "Why7", he replied "Because you guys very rarely get involved down here."

 ## Rule One